Photos of Conan in Movies

 Sunset Water Views Koh Kong, Cambodia

 Unfortunately the view inside the rooms was not as nice, but at us$2.50 a room per night I did not expect much.
-In fact there were better rooms available around the area, some very nice, but for me I consider it a waste of money.
+In fact there were better rooms available around the area, some very nice, but for me I consider a place with character a far better choice than an antiseptic hospital green hotel.
 I have been on the bus all day, I am tired, I go out for dinner then I hit the local entertainment venues for a look and a few drinks, I come back at midnight and all I need is a clean place to sleep until 7am when I get the next ride out.

 Cheap, Clean Hotel Room In Koh Kong, Cambodia